1857 Wallachian parliamentary election: Emerging consensus

 Also fearing the growth of democratic unionism, Bibescu's party channeled the conservative vote, forming its own Unionist Committee on March 10 (March 22).
-This faction insisted on maintaining boyar representation; however, Bibescuists also claimed authorship for the core unionist program, accusing the Crețulescu group of plagiarism.
+This faction insisted on maintaining boyar representation; however, Bibescuists also claimed authorship for the core unionist program, accusing the Kretzulescu group of plagiarism.
 In their version, it included references to a hereditary monarch, or Domnitor; representative government and meritocracy; a limited Ottoman rule with adherence to the Capitulations; and full respect for the property rights.
 This was a significant moment in history, signaling that the staunchest conservatives had renounced the notion of boyar-only representation, and only slightly amended the language of liberal ideologists.
 Hoping to attract support from the lower classes, they also reputedly promised a confiscation of monastery land.
-Bibescu himself held no official seat on the organization, which was nominally headed by Catargiu, Ion Emanuel Florescu, and Scarlat Bărcănescu.
+Bibescu himself held no official seat on the organization, which was nominally headed by Catargiu, Ioan Emanoil Florescu, and Scarlat Bărcănescu.

-Before April, some conservatives quit this group to join Crețulescu's Committee, which now clarified its stance by declaring itself against land reforms.
+Before April, some conservatives quit this group to join Kretzulescu's Committee, which now clarified its stance by declaring itself against land reforms.
 Bibescuists remained especially strong at Craiova, where party organizers included Emanoil Quinezu and Nicolae Haralambie.
 Bibescu himself was welcomed in triumph by the city, but remained hesitant about capturing the unionist movement for his own goals.
 In April, however, Quinezu displayed his conversion to liberal radicalism.
 Alongside Petru "Pera" Opran, he put out the draft of a constitution which rejected any attempted return of Regulamentul Princes.
 He created an especially vibrant unionist cell and electoral committee, which also comprised figures such as Barbu Bălcescu, Gheorghe Chițu, and Grigore Lăceanu; together, they put out a nationalist paper, Vocea Oltului.
 They ended up rejecting Bibescu, whom they found to be "timid".

 In May, Konstantin Basily arrived in Bucharest to observe the situation on Russia's behalf.
 He was welcomed by the Bibescu party, whose members complained that Costaforu was inciting an anti-boyar revolution in the provinces.
 Basily was upset, and demanded that Costaforu tone down his party's propaganda; Costaforu diverted attention from his own radicalism by informing him that Bibescu had preemptively endorsed secularization.
-Basily became disappointed by both camps, promising them that Russia would never allow for monastery land to be confiscated. Știrbei, meanwhile, also published a constitutional project with virtually the same proposals as Crețulescu's.
+Basily became disappointed by both camps, promising them that Russia would never allow for monastery land to be confiscated. Știrbei, meanwhile, also published a constitutional project with virtually the same proposals as Kretzulescu's.
 The Caimacam party also reemerged, once Bosianu again withdrew from the National Party venture, establishing his own Unionist Committee, and hoping to elect Dimitrie Ghica as Prince.
 Very few joined him, since, at the time, the Beizadea himself supported the notion of electing a foreigner.
 Bosianu established his own newspaper, called România.
 It depicted itself as a moderate and dispassionate voice in politics, and on such grounds presented arguments in support of the common unionist platform; by June, Bosianu himself had endorsed the project to import a Western European ruling house.